 Ever since I travelled around NZ solo, I have wanted to rent one of those green and purple RV’S!
-They were everywhere in NZ when I visited eight years ago.
+They were everywhere in New Zealand when I visited eight years ago.
 At the time, I thought it would be epic to do it with friends.

 JUCY CAMPER VAN REVIEW